 What is the procedure involved in a Sinus Lift?

 A Sinus Lift may be performed based on a variety of factors such as how much bone is currently available in your jaw, what type of bone graft the doctor is making use of, and the viable approach for dental implant placement later date.

 The Sinus Lift surgery begins with the oral surgeon numbing the area to be operated on with local anesthesia to keep you calm and comfortable during the procedure.
 The surgeon will ascertain and make incisions into the back portion of your gum tissue in order to expose the bone.
 A small area of the bone is cut, taking care to avoid the sinus membranes.
 The cut portion of the bone is then lifted up into the sinus cavity, thus raising the membrane.
 Bone graft materials will be applied in the newly lifted area.
-This bone graft is either taken from another site in your body, or else synthetic bone material is used, which would have been decided before the surgery.
-The surgeon will close the incision in your gums by suturing them up.
+The doctor will close the incision in your gums by suturing them up.
 As a follow-up to the procedure, the doctor will give you instructions to guide your recovery.